 Change of Campus Students

-If you are currently attending one of WVU’s divisional campuses, (i.e., Potomac State College or WVU Tech), we look forward to welcoming you as you continue your WVU education at the Morgantown campus.
+If you are currently attending Potomac State College or WVU Tech, or are currently enrolled in a fully online degree program, we look forward to welcoming you as you continue your WVU education at the Morgantown campus.
 Our experienced staff will confer with you individually to ensure a smooth transition to WVU.

 How to Apply as a Change of Campus Student

-To apply for admission to WVU Morgantown, you must:
+To change your campus to WVU Morgantown, you must:

 - Review the admissions requirements.